-There’s no wrong time to sell wine and champagne, but there’s no better time than the holiday season.
+There’s no wrong time to sell wine and champagne, and there’s no better time than the holiday season.
 Historically, the majority of U.S. wine and champagne sales are made during the winter holiday season.
-But if you wait until your busy time to train your waitstaff on wine and champagne sales, you might just miss out.
+But if you wait until the busy season to train your waitstaff on wine and champagne sales, you might just miss out.
 Jump-start your sales today with these waitstaff training ideas:

 - Make bottles and glassware displays part of your holiday décor.
 Include champagne glasses in table settings.

-Hold a refresher training course on how to open and serve wine and champagne.
+- Hold a refresher training course on how to open and serve wine and champagne.
 Even your top-selling servers may be unsure of themselves, but practicing on “dummy” bottles (available from your vendors) will ease their anxiety.
-Also make sure that each of your servers has his or her own bottle opener.
+Also make sure all servers have their own bottle openers.

 Restaurant Service and Sales Training

 The Service & Sales Excellence Waitstaff Training Series is based on Service That Sells!, a restaurant training philosophy developed by restaurant owners for restaurant owners.
 Click here to learn more.